morris/vanilla-todo/README.md

 ```

 It's very verbose, with lots of opportunities to introduce bugs.
-Compared to a simple loop in JSX, this appears highly complex.
+Compared to a simple loop in JSX, this approach seems unreasonable.
-It is quite efficient as it does minimal work but is otherwise messy;
+It is quite efficient as it does minimal work, but it's
 definitely a candidate for a utility function or library.

 ### 3.3.
 Drag & Drop